 What Are Safe Injection Sites?

-A safe injection site, also referred to as a supervised drug consumption facility (SCF) or supervised injection service, is a place where people can go to use drugs in a safe and sterile environment.
+A safe injection site, also called a supervised drug consumption facility or supervised injection service, is a place where people can go to use drugs in a safe and sterile environment.
 There are trained staff and supervisors on the premises, and clean needles are provided to drug users.
-The staff has access to the overdose antidote naloxone should it be needed, and there is also opioid addiction treatment help available.

 The Arguments For and Against Safe Injection Sites

-The truth is that most people who are addicted to drugs are not too happy about their circumstances and would be thrilled to find a way out.
-Research related to using some safe injection sites to promote addiction treatment proves this to be the case.
-In two reviews, one from the 2014 Drug and Alcohol Dependence and the other from the 2017 edition of Current HIV/AIDS Reports, concluded that safe injection sites were successful in promoting drug treatment.
+Most people who are addicted to drugs are not too happy about their circumstances and would be thrilled to find a way out of addiction.
+Research on using safe injection sites to promote addiction treatment proves this to be the case.
+In two reviews — one from a 2014 edition of Drug and Alcohol Dependence and one from a 2017 edition of Current HIV/AIDS Reports — it was concluded that safe injection sites were successful in promoting drug addiction treatment.